coingaming/moon/docs/principes.md

 - ... by MoonDS team after that
 - ... and proposed for a review/discussion to our library consumers

+# Gitflow
+TODO: to describe

+# Taskflow
+TODO: to describe

 ## Namings
 For historical reasons - some parser/formatter issues - we do not use notation? for boolean properties.
 In most cases the are prefixed with is_/has_, e.g. `is_headless` or `has_head` instead of `headless?`